Electron BTE

 Wigner correction to the electron BTE

 The theory developments for the Wigner corrections to the electron BTE are described in Materials Today Physics 19, 100412 (2021).
+The Wigner transport equation is,

 \[\begin{split}\frac{\partial f_{bb'}(\boldsymbol{x},\boldsymbol{k},t)}{\partial t} &+ \frac{i}{\hbar} \Big[ \mathcal{E}(\boldsymbol{k}) + \boldsymbol{D}(\boldsymbol{k})\cdot\boldsymbol{E} , f(\boldsymbol{x},\boldsymbol{k},t) \Big]_{bb'} + \frac{1}{2} \Big\{ \boldsymbol{v}(\boldsymbol{k}) , \cdot \frac{\partial f(\boldsymbol{x},\boldsymbol{k},t)}{\partial \boldsymbol{x}} \Big \}_{bb'} \\\\ &+ e \boldsymbol{E} \cdot \frac{\partial f_{bb'}(\boldsymbol{x},\boldsymbol{k},t)}{\partial \boldsymbol{k}} = -\frac{\partial f_{bb'}(\boldsymbol{x},\boldsymbol{k},t)}{\partial t} \bigg|_{coll}\end{split}\]